Abiru: I Support Justice for Victims of Lekki Incidents - THISDAYLIVE

-The candidate of All Progressives Congress (APC) for senatorial bye-election in Lagos East, Mr. Tokunbo Abiru yesterday said he supported the decision of the Lagos State government and the federal government to investigate attacks on #EndSARS protesters at the Lekki tollgate on October 20 and get justice for the victims.
+The candidate of the All Progressives Congress (APC) for senatorial by-election in Lagos East, Mr. Tokunbo Abiru has thrown his weight behind the decision of governments to investigate attacks on #EndSARS protesters at the Lekki Tollgate and demanded justice for the victims.

-Abiru, a former Executive Director in First Bank Plc and immediate past CEO of Polaris Bank Limited, assured youths that the agenda presented during the #EndSARS protest would be a major part of his legislative priorities.
+Abiru, a former Executive Director in First Bank Plc and immediate past Chief Executive Officer of Polaris Bank Limited, has also assured youths that the agenda presented during the #EndSARS protest would be a major part of his legislative priorities.

 He expressed support for the victims of Lekki incidents in a statement he issued yesterday to the youths of Lagos East, noting that the #EndSARS protesters remained peaceful and responsible throughout their protests.